LSmith97/Mingo/resources/planning.md

 [ERD](https://app.diagrams.net/#G1XqHD4tl-wugBCIuxH7z8KgYK0WxcPcDF)
 ### As a user
+- I want to be able to sign in using Google OAuth2.
 - I want to be able to see all posts on the index page
 - I want to be able to delete posts that I have made.
 - I want to be able to make text-based posts.
-- I want to be able to view the details of a post
+- I want to be able to view the details of a post.
-- I want to be able to leave comments on posts
+- I want to be able to leave comments on posts.
-- I want to be able to delete posts
+- I want to be able to delete posts.
 - I want to be able to edit posts and demonstrate that it's been edited.
+- I want to be able to view all comments and posts that another user has made.

 ## Optional - Icebox Features
 ### As a user
-- I want to be able to sign in using Google OAuth2
+- As a user, I want to upload images and audio.
-- I want to be able to view all comments and posts that another user has made.
+- As a user, I want to view categories and groups of posts.
+- As a user.
+I want to message other users directly.
+- As a user, I want to filter, search, and sort posts.
-- I want to leave comments on comments
+- As a user, I want to see real time notifications.

 ## Wireframe Screenshots